Air India plane crashes

 The following are either fatal events involving at least one passenger death or significant safety occurrences involving the airline.
 Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
 The passenger fatalities in the numbered events may be due to accidents, hijackings, sabotage, or military action.
 Airlines owned or controlled by Air India are also included.
+Only events since 1970 are included.

 - 1 January 1978; Air India 747-200; Bombay, India: The plane crashed in the sea shortly after takeoff, killing all 190 passengers and 23 crew.
 Flight International magazine states that this accident was due to a failure of an attitude detector.